Skip to main content

 Ethical Consumer has long identified challenging corporate power as a core part of its mission and identity.

-Since March 2025, Ethical Consumer has been working on a plan to extend its work on challenging corporate power more directly beyond consumer markets.
+In March 2025, Ethical Consumer began working on a plan to extend its work on challenging corporate power more directly beyond consumer markets.

-We are running a crowdfunder asking for support for this exciting new area of our work.
+We therefore set up a new crowdfunder page in September 2025 asking readers to support this exciting new area of our work.

 Visit our crowdfunder page to find out more about the campaign or to make a contribution.